A little bit about Seashell Trust jobs

 What we’re looking for

-• GCSE English and Maths grade A-C/4 or above, or equivalent level 2 qualification in literacy and numeracy is essential.
+• GCSE A – C in English and Math’s (or equivalent level 3 literacy and numeracy qualification) is essential

-• Free membership to the Trusts inclusive gym, fitness centre and swimming pool.
+• Access to our on-site inclusive gym, fitness classes and swimming pool.

-• Private Health Care – through Benenden giving access to 24/7 GP, physiotherapy, medical treatments, mental health support including counselling service, cancer support, care planning and social care advise.
+• Benenden Health Care Membership – access to 24/7 GP, physiotherapy, medical treatments, mental health support including counselling service, cancer support, care planning and social care advice.

 • Life Assurance (3x Annual base salary) subject to terms and conditions.